oribarilan/devcontainers.nvim/README.md

 1. Configure the plugin with your host config path
 2. Run `:DevcontainerUp` to start the container with proper mounts
-3. Run `:DevcontainerEnter` to enter with synchronized Neovim setup
+3. Run `:DevcontainerEnter` to automatically launch nvim in the container
 4. Your host config is live-mounted and ready to use
 5. Plugins/cache stay in container volumes for performance
 6. Use `:DevcontainerRebuild` when you change devcontainer.json or Dockerfile